History of the ACLU of Nevada

 The national ACLU helped to reorganize the affiliate in 1995 and recruited Gary Peck to serve as Executive Director.
 Peck unified the chapters into one statewide affiliate, with standing offices in both Reno and Las Vegas.
 In the mid-90’s, the ACLU of Nevada hired its first legal staff member, General Counsel Allen Lichtenstein.
 With Lichtenstein, the affiliate could take on complex First Amendment litigation, and earned a national reputation for securing full access to the sidewalks, plazas and parks of Clark County, including the famed Las Vegas “Strip,” for the purposes of free expression.

 The organization now has seven full-time and three part-time staff members and a fully staffed office in both Reno and Las Vegas.
-In 2008, Jim and Beverly Rogers established the affiliate’s first endowed legal fellowship for a recent graduate of the University of Nevada, Las Vegas’s Boyd School of Law.and a fully staffed
+In 2008, Jim and Beverly Rogers established the affiliate’s first endowed legal fellowship for a recent graduate of the University of Nevada, Las Vegas’s Boyd School of Law.

 The ACLU remains Nevada’s leading civil liberties and civil rights organization.
 The affiliate prides itself on its non-partisan and non-ideological approach to litigation and legislation, and often surprises the public with cases and clients that defy expectations.
 From our work on efforts to reform the criminal justice system by virtue of our involvement on the legislature’s Advisory Commission on the Administration of Justice and the Supreme Court’s Indigent Defense Commission, through our dynamic litigation docket that covers the entire spectrum of constitutional and other important legal issues, to the central role we play in a host of advocacy arenas, including police abuse and accountability, racial justice, LGBT equality, voting rights, and reproductive freedom, the ACLU of Nevada continues to protect the rights of all Nevadans.